mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/insertcss/index.md

     - `css`{{optional_inline}}
       - : `string`.
 A string containing the CSS to inject.
 Either `css` or `files` must be specified.
     - `files`{{optional_inline}}
-      - : `string`.
+      - : `array` of `string`.
 The path of a CSS files to inject, relative to the extension's root directory.
 Either `files` or `css` must be specified.
     - `origin`{{optional_inline}}
       - : `string`.
 The style origin for the injection, either `USER` or `AUTHOR`.
 Defaults to `AUTHOR`.
     - `target`